 4.1 System architecture

-The coexistence system defined in this standard has three logical entities and five logical interfaces, as shown in Figure 1.
+A coexistence system defined in this standard has four logical entities and six logical interfaces, and one logical interface is defined for information exchange between different coexistence systems, as shown in Figure 1.
 Each logical entity is defined by its functional roles and interfaces with other logical entities.
 System architecture is used to describe functional components of the coexistence system.
 The architectural descriptions are not intended to represent any specific physical implementation of the coexistence system.

 Figure 1 – System architecture

-The coexistence discovery and information server (CDIS) provides coexistence discovery service to the coexistence managers (CM).
-Within this service the CDIS informs the CMs about potential neighbors of the white space objects (WSOs) served by these CMs.
+The coexistence discovery and information server (CDIS) provides coexistence discovery service to the coexistence managers (CM) it serves.
+Within this service the CDIS informs the CMs about potential neighbors of the geo-location capable objects (GCOs) served by these CMs.
 Also, the CDIS supports the discovery of CMs by other CMs in order to open interfaces between them.
 In order to provide the coexistence discovery service, the CDIS obtains all necessary information and performs coexistence discovery.

-The CM provides either information or management service to the WSOs it serves.
-Communication between the CM and the WSOs is performed via their coexistence enablers (CEs).
-Within the information service the CM provides the WSO information about its potential neighbors including their operating frequencies, potential interference levels, etc. Within the management service the CM provides the WSO reconfiguration requests that create such configuration of this WSO that its operation is improved according to some criteria.
+The CM provides either information or management service to the GCOs it serves.
+Communication between the CM and the GCOs is performed via their coexistence enablers (CEs).
+Within the information service the CM provides the GCO information about its potential neighbors including their operating frequencies, potential interference levels, etc. Within the management service the CM provides the GCO reconfiguration requests that create such configuration of this GCO that its operation is improved according to some criteria.
 In order to provide these information and management coexistence services, the CM obtains all necessary information and makes coexistence decisions.

-The CE is an interface element that represents one or several WSOs of the same type in the coexistence system.
+The CE is an interface element that represents one or several GCOs of the same type in the coexistence system.
+Interface B1 between a CE and a CM, interface B2 between a CM and a CDIS, and interface B3 between two CMs are specified in this standard.

+The coordination enabler (COE) is an interface element that represents one or more CMs to communicate with the other COE that is included in the other independent coexistence system.
+Interface B4 between a CM and a COE, and interface B5 between different COEs are specified in this standard.

-Interface A between a CE and its WSO is defined in a generic format.
+Interface A between a CE and its GCO is defined in a generic format.

-Interface C between a CM and a TVWS database is not defined in this standard and is implementation dependent.
-One of the implementation examples of the interface C is Protocol to Access WS database (PAWS) specification.
+Interface C between a CM and a spectrum management database (SMDB) is not defined in this standard and is implementation dependent.
+Thus the interface C is optional, and is not needed in the frequency band that SMDB does not exist.
+One of the implementation examples of the interface C is Protocol to Access White Space database (PAWS) specification for TVWS operation.

 3. Definitions, acronyms, and abbreviations